arista-netdevops-community/automation_and_telemetry_demo/README.md

 Release:        18.04
 Codename:       bionic
 ```
-Change DNS to 8.8.8.8 so you can resolve domain names
+Use the name server IP address 8.8.8.8 so you can resolve domain names
 ```
 sudo vi /etc/netplan/50-cloud-init.yaml
 sudo netplan apply